|

 - White Flank Black Head Braconid Wasp

 - Confusing isn't it?
-This was look the same as the wasp above except its
+This wasp looks the same as the wasps above except its

 head is black in colour and with shorter ovipositor.
 It was also found in Karawatha